Health and Safety Baseline Risk Assessment

 A baseline risk assessment evaluates aspects such as noise, ventilation, temperature extremes, illumination, and other factors.
-It can also include an environmental impact study or an aspect register, with both processes centred at the heart of any ISO 14001 EMS.
+It can also include an environmental impact study or an aspect register, with both processes centered at the heart of any ISO 14001 EMS.

-The organisational level at which the outcome is expected can also determine whether a baseline risk assessment is done per site, or on a holding level.
+The organisational level at which the outcome is expected can also determine whether a risk assessment is done per site, or on a holding level.

-A thorough baseline risk assessment must provide a set of risk profiles, as mentioned, in addition to a clear description of the methodology, system, and terminology, amidst other components, which are used during the scoping exercise.
+A thorough workplace risk assessment must provide a set of risk profiles, as mentioned, in addition to a clear description of the methodology, system, and terminology, amidst other components, which are used during the scoping exercise.

-The baseline risk assessment must also include anything that may be required to improve baseline risk assessments in the future.
+The risk assessment must also include anything that may be required to improve risk assessments in the future.
 When a baseline risk assessment is established, it requires the input of a variety of professionals, each expected to add value according to their expertise or their location.

-However, it only works if every person involved provides input separately, with consideration given to attending the process in either a single workshop, or multiple workshops.
+However, it only works if every person involved provides input separately, with consideration given to attending the process in either a single workshop or multiple workshops.